![]() Hemispheric and global averages graph (also available as a EPS and PDF) More graphs below and here |

 Also see Tim Osborn's take on Ed Hawkins' famous temperature spiral.

-HadCRUT4 and CRUTEM4 datasets are available for further online analysis at the KNMI Climate Explorer.
+HadCRUT5 and CRUTEM5 datasets are available for further online analysis at the KNMI Climate Explorer.

 station data that we access from National Meteorological Services (NMSs) around the

 world.
-These updates typically take place between May and September each year, as by then sufficient
+These updates typically take place between May and September, as by then sufficient

 NMSs should have made their monthly average data available for the preceding year.
 Where